jackfoxy/urQL/docs/ref-ch01-introduction.md

 In some cases { } groups a portion of the diagram to indicate optional repeating [ ,...n ].
 < > hint for user input, e.g. \<alias>, \<table>, or is a placeholder for an expanded diagram defined elsewhere.

-The following hints are used througout the reference.
+The following hints are used throughout the reference.

 ```
 <db-qualifer> ::=